Laravel is a PHP, MVC framework that helps businesses build high-end, flexible, and economic applications....

 Laravel does have all the measures in place needed to take care of SQL injection attacks in the form of Eloquent ORM and PDO binding.
 But, when developers opt for raw queries, that is where the problem starts.
 Raw queries are much more prone to SQL injection attacks since they have a blank input variable.

 2. Force HTTPS While Exchanging Sensitive Information

-When your website is deployed on HTTP, it is prone to some of the critical attacks and at the risk of information getting stolen.
-Your website has a series of credentials, debit/credit card information that travels in the header to the client for authentication.
+When your website is deployed on HTTP, it is prone to some critical attacks and at risk of information getting stolen.
+Your website has a series of credentials and debit/credit card information that travels in the header to the client for authentication.
 These credentials are sent to the server in plain text.
 Your data can be easily stolen in between if it is available in plain content.